Tracking and Mapping in Medical Computer Vision: A Review: Datasets

-\screenshot[rau2022]{./screenshots/rau2022.png}{Colon reconstruction framework for data generation which renders depth and RGB frames of a colon model in Unity.
+\screenshot[rau2022]{./rau2022.png}{A colon reconstruction framework for generating sythetic data.
+The framework renders depth and RGB frames of a colon model in Unity.
 From~\citet{rauBimodalCameraPose2022} \CCBY{}}

-In the EndoMapper dataset~\citep{azagraEndoMapperDatasetComplete2022}, release data from both real and simulated scenarios.
-The real dataset comprises videos and camera calibrations without ground truth labels.
-For the real dataset, they provide some algorithmically generated ground truth via 3D reconstructions generated with COLMAP~\citep{schonbergerPixelwiseViewSelection2016a, schonbergerStructureFromMotionRevisited2016}--a publicly available library for generating point clouds using SfM.
-This data is released for a couple partial colon chunks since SfM can fail in colonoscopy on larger environments.
+In the EndoMapper dataset~\citep{azagraEndoMapperDatasetComplete2022}, data is presented from both real tissue and simulated scenarios.
+The real tissue dataset comprises videos and camera calibrations without ground truth labels.
+For the real tissue dataset, they provide some algorithmically generated ground truth via 3D reconstructions generated with COLMAP~\citep{schonbergerPixelwiseViewSelection2016a, schonbergerStructureFromMotionRevisited2016}--a publicly available library for generating point clouds using SfM.
+This data is released in partial colon segments, since SfM can fail in colonoscopy on larger environments.
 For the simulated section of their dataset release, they artificially deform their model to better represent motions of a real colon.
 In the simulated dataset, they release depth, video frames and the camera trajectory (pose over time).
 The dataset is available with a release request for nonprofit institutions.